teaching-on-testbeds/hello-aerpaw/index.md

 Click on the "Update" button next to "Members".

 1. Select your course instructor or research advisor, click on the arrow to the move them to the list of "Chosen Members".
-2. Select all team members or peers you are working with, click on the arrow to move them to the list of "Chosen Members".
+2. If you have team members or peers you are working with, click on the arrow to move them to the list of "Chosen Members".

 Then click "Save".
 (Your advisor and team members will only have access to your experiment resources if you added them to the experiment at this stage - before deploying the resources.)

 Back on the experiment page, click on the "Update" button next to "Targeted Resources".
+Then, click "Add/Update".

-On this page, you will add two resources to the experiment: first select LPN1, then select LPN2.
+On this page, you will add two resources to the experiment:

+* under "Portable Resources", toggle LPN1
+* and then LPN2

+Make sure that LPN1 has node number 1, and LPN2 has node number 2.

 Click "Save".
 Then, you will modify each of the nodes by clicking "Modify" -